polito-WA1-AW1-2023/wa1-iz-weeks/week03/README.md

 ## Exercise4

-Folder `exercise4` contains the exercises and the examples made during the lectures of the course.
+Folder `exercise4` contains the examples discussed during the second part of the lecture.